wui-hong/tp/docs/UserGuide.md

 #### Duplicating a Transaction: `duplicateTransaction`

 Duplicates the transaction at the specified `INDEX`.
+The duplicated transaction's timestamp will be the time at which this command is executed.
 The index refers to the index number when viewing the TransactionList.
 The index **must be a positive integer** 1, 2, 3, ...

 Transaction details that can be changed when duplicating: